 evolution (i.e., The Panda's Thumb, Ever Since Darwin).

 Essays that directly

-Panda's Thumb," and "Evolution as Fact and Theory."
+Panda's Thumb".
+"Evolution as Fact and Theory, published in

 There are also excellent videos on evolution available in our libraries.
 These include:

 Evolution, a co-production of the WGBH/NOVA Science Unit and Clear Blue Sky Productions.
 Eight volume series.
 Available at Clemens (QH367 .E86 2001).
 For more about the series click here.

 God, Darwin and the Dinosaurs; A production of Cineworks, Inc. in association with WGBH Boston for NOVA.
 Chronicles the history of the creation-evolution controversy in the United States and examines the arguments put forth by the supporters of both views.
 Available in both libraries at B818 .G62 1993